Oren-Schmerling/CampusBikes/README.md

 JWT_SECRET
 ```

-After starting up the volumes on docker, you should be able to see "Hello World!" printed on your screen at http://localhost:8080/hello
+After starting up the containers on docker, you should be able to see the CampusBikes landing page at http://localhost:3000/

 You can look at the PostgreSQL database by logging into it.
 It's on port `5432` and you can connect to it with the following command: `psql -h localhost -p 5432 -U postgres_user -d bikedb`.
 You'll be prompted to enter the password which is visible in your .env file.